eriklindernoren/SemSegGUI/README.md

 + pixel.{hpp/cpp}       : Contains Pixel class.
 Keeps track of score and label at each coordinate
 + processor.{hpp/cpp}   : Extracts segments from the semantic segmentation
 + segment.{hpp/cpp}     : Contains class representing an image segment.
-Keeps list of pixels and contour pixels that belonging to segment
+Keeps list of pixels and contour pixels belonging to segment
 + semseg.{hpp/cpp}      : Class representing semantic segmentation
 ```